IBS4102 – Henrik Ibsen’s oeuvre in the perspective of its reception history

 - 10 credits overlap with IBS2102 – Henrik Ibsen’s oeuvre in the perspective of its reception history

-Each student must sumbit a short 5-page (approximately 2300 characters without spaces per page) qualifying paper assigned by the instructor during the course of the seminar.
+Each student must submit a 5-page (approximately 2300 characters without spaces per page) qualifying paper assigned by the teacher during the course of the seminar.
 The qualifying assignment must be approved by the instructor before the student can take the final exam.

 Approved obligatory assignments are valid the next two times the course is given.

-Each student is required to write and submit an assignment 10 pages in length (approx. 2300 characters without spaces per page) on a topic relevant to the course content.
+Each student writes an assignment of 10 pages in length (2300 characters without spaces per page) on a topic relevant to the course content.
+In their assignment, students attending will be requested to develop their argument with particular reference to the syllabus provided.

 Use of sources and citation